AdamBanham/data-aware-conformance/README.md

 conformance that aim to include the data perspective of process when comparing a process model and an event log.
-In particular, we focus on quality propositions that would allow process conformance to offer a rich comparison of decision mining techniques.Finally, we propose two data-aware process conformance measures and evaluate our proposed measures alongside existing measures do indeed conform to our translated propositions.
+In particular, we focus on quality propositions that would allow process conformance to offer a rich comparison of decision mining techniques.
+Finally, we propose two data-aware process conformance measures and evaluate our proposed measures alongside existing measures do indeed conform to our translated propositions.